Skip navigation

 A positive result on an ANA test means that antinuclear antibodies were found in your blood.
 A positive result may be a sign of:

-- A viral infection (antinuclear antibodies from a virus are usually temporary)
+• A viral infection (antinuclear antibodies from a virus are usually only in your blood for a short time)

 If your ANA test results are positive, your provider will likely order more tests to make a diagnosis.

 Having antinuclear antibodies in your blood doesn't always mean you have a disease.
 Some healthy people have antinuclear antibodies in their blood, and levels tend to increase with age.
-As many as one-third of healthy adults over the age of 65 may have a positive ANA test result.
+Many healthy adults may have a positive ANA test result, especially women over the age of 65.
 Also, certain medicines can cause antinuclear antibodies.

 If you have questions about your results, talk with your provider.